Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 The relation \eqref{eq:steenrod} shows

 where $\sq^1\sq^1=0$ by the Adem relations.
-In particular, $\sq^2$ vanishes on $H^1(\calC(-\{x\});\bbZ/2)$ by elementary algebraic topology.
+In particular, $\sq^2$ vanishes on $H^1\big(\calC\big(-\{x\}\big);\bbZ/2\big)$ by elementary algebraic topology.

-\item $m=3$: $\sq^2$ on $H^3(\calC(\{x\});\bbZ/2)$ corresponds to
+\item $m=3$: $\sq^2$ on $H^3\big(\calC\big(\{x\}\big);\bbZ/2\big)$ corresponds to

 As above, $c(\sq^2)=\sq^2$.
-In particular, $\sq^2$ vanishes on $H^2(\calC(-\{x\});\bbZ/2)$ by Lemma \ref{lem:steenrod}. \end{itemize} \end{example}
+In particular, $\sq^2$ vanishes on $H^2(\calC\big(-\{x\}\big);\bbZ/2)$ by Lemma \ref{lem:steenrod}. \end{itemize} \end{example}

-The discrepancy lies in how we deduced when the conjugate Steenrod squares vanish in the proof of Proposition \ref{prop:steenrod}.
-By recursively using relation \eqref{eq:steenrod} and the Adem relations, we can possibly deduce the vanishing of more Steenrod squares as in Example \ref{example:steenrod1}.
-In fact, even in a case where the bound in Proposition \ref{prop:steenrod} is sharp, we may still be able to detect some Steenrod squares that must vanish.
+The discrepancy just described lies in how we deduced when the conjugate Steenrod squares vanish in the proof of Proposition \ref{prop:steenrod}.
+By recursively using \eqref{eq:steenrod} and the Adem relations, we can possibly deduce the vanishing of more Steenrod squares as in Example \ref{example:steenrod1}.
+In fact, even in a case where the bound in Proposition \ref{prop:steenrod} is, in general, optimal, we may still be able to detect some Steenrod squares that must vanish.